ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 Tables are transferred over the network, and data is grouped individually on partitions.
 Each table goes over the network once.

 ### Broadcast Hash Join
-Keep the table in memory and compute the
+Keep the table in memory and compute the join in a loop.